Gabriel de Mortillet: Biography

 Mortillet was educated at the Jesuit college of Chambéry and at the Paris Conservatoire.
 Becoming in 1847 proprietor of La Revue indépendante, he was implicated in the Revolution of 1848 and sentenced to two years' imprisonment.
 He fled the country and during the next fifteen years lived abroad, chiefly in Italy.

 In 1858 he turned his attention to ethnological research, making a special study of the Swiss lake-dwellings.
 He also issued three works on the evidence for early man in North Italy, the third making a then unprecedented association with the Ice Age.
 He returned to Paris in 1863, and soon afterwards was appointed curator of the newly created Musée des Antiquités Nationales at Saint-Germain-en-Laye, with responsibility for the Stone Age collections.
 He became mayor of Saint-Germain-en-Laye, and in 1885 he was elected deputy for Seine-et-Oise.

 He had meantime founded a review, Matériaux pour l'histoire positive et philosophique de l'homme, and in conjunction with Broca assisted to found the French School of Anthropology.
+In 1895, he was elected to the American Philosophical Society in 1895.
 He died at St Germain-en-Laye on 25 September 1898.